Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Method

-In this paper, we propose a novel Multi-level Feature Interaction (MFI) mechanism.
-This mechanism utilizes the low-level and high-level vision and language features to enhance the interactive modeling of human-object pairs.
-As illustrated in Figure \ref{fig:method}, the MFI mechanism is structured into four sequential stages: Spatial, Visual, Textual, and Interaction.
+Our method initially employs an off-the-shelf object detector to extract bounding boxes and appearance features.
+Subsequently, as shown in Fig.~\ref{fig:method} and Algorithm~\ref{alg} (Lines 1-8), our multimodal graph network is structured into four sequential stages: spatial, visual, textual, and interaction.
+This multi-stage architecture leverages both low-level and high-level visual and language features to enhance the interactive modeling of human-object pairs.
 The details of each stage are elaborated below.

-\paragraph{Spatial Stage} The spatial stage is designed to exploit geometric relationships to enhance interactions between human-object pairs.
-Specifically, the spatial features comprise bounding box coordinates, box areas, Intersection over Union (IoU), and other related metrics~\cite{zhang2021scg}.
-These features encode the fundamental geometric configurations of each human-object pair and serve as a source of low-level visual information.
-Moreover, since these are handcrafted features, their computation incurs minimal overhead for the model~\cite{zhang2022upt}.
-Upon extracting the spatial features, we utilize a Multimodality Fusion (MMF) mechanism~\cite{zhang2023pvic} to integrate them with the initial human and object features, thereby generating the initial representation for each human-object pair.
+\paragraph{Spatial Stage} The spatial stage is designed to initialize the human-object pair representations and exploit geometric relationships to enhance the modeling of interactions between them.
+Specifically, the spatial features comprise bounding box coordinates, box areas, intersection over union (IoU), and other related geometric metrics.
+Further details regarding these spatial features can be found in Appendix A. These features encode the fundamental geometric relationships of each human-object pair and serve as a source of low-level visual information.
+Moreover, since these are handcrafted features, their computation incurs minimal overhead for the model.
+Upon extracting the spatial features, we utilize a simple MLP fusion strategy to integrate them with the base human and object features, thereby generating the initial representations for each human-object pair:

-where $\oplus$ means the concatenation operation and $\mathbf{S}$ means the spatial features.
-In addition, based on the spatial features and corresponding human and object features, the weight matrix $\mathbf{W}_{G}$ for the multimodal graph network is attained with the multi-branch fusion (MBF) mechanism \cite{zhang2021scg}.
+where the linear layer is used to align the dimensions. $\oplus$ means the concatenation operation and $\mathbf{S}$ means the spatial features.

-where the linear layer is used to align the dimensions.
+Furthermore, leveraging the spatial features alongside the corresponding human and object features, the adjacency matrix $\mathbf{A} \in \mathbb{R}^{m \times n}$ for the multimodal graph network is constructed via the MBF fusion mechanism~\cite{zhang2021scg}:

-\paragraph{Visual Stage} The visual stage leverages the CLIP to incorporate high-level vision features.
-Specifically, we employ the CLIP image encoder to extract high-level visual semantic features from the given image.
-These visual features are then used to pass the high-level visual semantic information to the humans and objects as follows:
+\paragraph{Visual Stage} The visual stage leverages CLIP to integrate high-level visual features.
+Specifically, we employ the CLIP image encoder to extract high-level visual semantic features from the input image.
+Subsequently, we apply the VIS mechanism to refine these extracted visual features.
+These refined features are then used to propagate the high-level visual semantic cues to human and object nodes via the PDE diffusion mechanism, formulated as follows: